-lyssssss-deactivated20110413-de asked: hey lady :) i'm assuming that you want ones that denote their gender? i may be wrong lol one umm well one of my favorite verses (and the one that i have up at school) is psalm 45:10-15, i like this version best; "Oh my darling, you are intimately selected, divinely beautiful, intricately woven, destined, ordained, and understood.
+lyssssss-deactivated20110413-de said: hey lady :) i'm assuming that you want ones that denote their gender? i may be wrong lol one umm well one of my favorite verses (and the one that i have up at school) is psalm 45:10-15, i like this version best; "Oh my darling, you are intimately selected, divinely beautiful, intricately woven, destined, ordained, and understood.
 My jealousy for you is resolute and you are still the object of My pursuit.
 O daughter, consider and giver ear; forget your people and your father's house.
 The King is enthralled by your beauty; honor Him for He is your Lord." that may be too...wordy and intense though lol One i have at home is 1 peter 3:4, which i also love. or you could always use something from proverbs 31 about a woman of character being more valuable than rubies orrrrrrr the one about how a woman who fears the Lord should be praised. haha umm i cant think of anymore but if i do i'll let you know.

 and for owen :) hmm the first that popped into my mind was joshua 1:9. there are ones about how the righteous are as bold as a lion, i forget where (psalms?), umm isaiah 40 or 41 has some candidates, haha umm i can't think of anything else. haha i'm no help, sowwe.

 oh and the one that will go in my home someday will be acts 20:24...
 "But my life is worth nothing to me unless I use it for finishing the work assigned me by the Lord Jesus—the work of telling others the Good News about the wonderful grace of God."

 long message, sorry. miss you! :)

 Not long at all, and confirmed exactly what I was thinking!
 How awesome is that!
 Owen: Joshua 1;9, or prov 3:5-7 or Phil 4:13,